 Above all, bear meaning holds incredible influence and magnitude to the North American tribes.
 And although the bear is a profound Native American symbol of majesty, freedom and power it is far more.
 The spiritual connections made with the bear makes it a brother to the First People.

 I hope you have enjoyed these thoughts on bear meaning as they pertain to the Native American perspective.
-Click on the links below for more symbolic information, including Native American symbol meanings, and bear meaning (in general).
+Click on the links on this page for more symbolic information, including Native American symbol meanings, and bear meaning (in general).